apache/flink-connector-aws/.github/PULL_REQUEST_TEMPLATE.md

 ## Contribution Checklist

-- The name of the pull request should coorespond to a [JIRA issue](https://issues.apache.org/jira/projects/FLINK/issues).
+- The name of the pull request should correspond to a [JIRA issue](https://issues.apache.org/jira/projects/FLINK/issues).
 Exceptions are made for typos in JavaDoc or documentation files, which need no JIRA issue.
 - Commits should be in the form of "[FLINK-XXXX][component] Title of the pull request", where [FLINK-XXXX] should be replaced by the actual issue number.
     Generally, [component] should be the connector you are working on.
     For example: "[FLINK-XXXX][Connectors/Kinesis] XXXX" if you are working on the Kinesis connector or "[FLINK-XXXX][Connectors/AWS] XXXX" if you are working on components shared among all the connectors.